davidusb-geek/emhass-add-on/Test.md

   - Install and test addon
   - Use the Supervisor logs _(on the config/logs page)_ to see any logs with the addon.

-## Test EMHASS-Add-On on different architectures
+## Test EMHASS-Add-On build on different architectures

 Before submitting a pull request, its good practice to test the build of all supported architectures (`armhf`,` armv7`, `amd64`,`aarch64`).
-We can do this via docker:
+We can do this with docker:

 **emhass-add-on local repo**